nico1029/ticketManagement/README.md

 );
 ```

 Before running the application, edit the `connString` variable inside the `main` function to specify your postgres database connection.
 Replace $YOUR_PASSWORD$ with your password used on database.

 When a Query is pulled from the server, it is necesarry to select the .html file to continue.
 The registered.html file contains lines necessary to display the interface to register a ticket and the deleted.html to delete it.
 On the other hand, the tickets are filtered acorrding how exactly you input the information.

+TODO
+- Deploy the API with Docker containers